feiqi3/rayTracer/README.md

 Here is the book [Ray Tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) Lots of new features have been added on the origin program in the book.
 Until now, the following features have been done:
-A simple log
+- A simple log
-Triangle rendering
+- Triangle rendering
-Barycentric coordinate
+- Barycentric coordinate
-.JPG writing based on STBI
+- .JPG writing based on STBI
-Texture mapping
+- Texture mapping
-New render queue
+- New render queue
-Multithreading support
+- Multithreading support
+- .obj model rendering(inefficiency)
+- Light
+- Sky box

 TO DO:
-Light
-Sky box
-.obj file loading(Still have bugs and low efficiency)

-Importance sampling
+- Importance sampling
+- Accecleration structure
+NO plan for:

-NO plan for:The randome scene.
+The randome scene.

 how to run:
 mkdir build